 Jo started with Carrigain on Dec.
 22. It wasn’t easy.
 She felt tired and her pace was sluggish all the way up the 4,700-foot mountain.
 Could she really do this?
 The following week she got her answer, when she completed the nearly 20-mile round trip to and from Owl’s Head in the heart of the Pemigewasset Wilderness with enough energy to jog the final few miles out on the Lincoln Woods Trail.

 At that point she knew she could do it.

-The longest hike of the season was the Presidential Traverse, which was a whole different ballgame in the winter compared to her summer traverse a few months prior.
+The longest hike of the season was the Presidential Traverse, which was a whole different ballgame in the winter compared to her summer traverse.
 As she approached Eisenhower, she became worried that the trail’s steepness was going to be too much.

 “I drew on all the mantras my gym trainer had instilled in me.
 Dig deep!
 You can do anything for 30 seconds, which in this case was one foot in front of the other.
 It’s all in your head,” she said.
 “Before I knew it we were on top of Eisenhower, sauntering to Pierce and an elated ‘second wind’ had me jogging down the Crawford Path to the finish.”

 Jo finished her single-season winter round on March 15, enjoying a nice sunny day on Carter Dome with a double IPA and a cupcake to celebrate.
 She credited her friends Andrew and Philip for her success, as well as the companionship of so many others who share the same love of the White Mountains and its hiking community.

 Her journey is also proof that it’s never too late to find yourself and follow your passions, especially if that passion involves answering the call of the White Mountains.